IsaiahHarvi/NIDS/USERGUIDE.md

 ```
 cd NIDS
 ```
-3. Run deployment script:
+3. Run Install script:
 ```
-./scripts/deploy.sh
+./scripts/install.sh
 ```
-> This will install any needed dependencies and start the NIDS service.
+> This will install any needed dependencies.

 ## Usage
 To use NIDS, follow the steps below: